 The original 600-acre hillside campus, on the island of O‘ahu, provides an environment conducive to learning.
 The spacious campus has more than 70 buildings, an Olympic-size swimming pool, tennis courts, and a new athletic complex with a football/soccer field, track and seating for 3,000.
 This campus offers a boarding program, designed to help students attain high academic performance, positive self-esteem, and personal and community responsibility.
 The Kapālama campus is currently home to 3,192 students, grades K-12.

-Opened in July of 1996, Kamehameha’s 180-acre Maui Campus is located in Pukalani on the gentle slopes of Haleakalā.
-It is currently home to 1,100 students, grades K-12.
+Kamehameha’s 180-acre Maui Campus is located in Pukalani on the gentle slopes of Haleakalā.
+It is currently home to about 1,100 students, grades K-12.